-For those who don’t know, tooth mineralization sounds like an expensive dental procedure.
-In reality, it’s just the natural reparative process that occurs daily inside our mouths.
+Tooth mineralization sounds like an expensive dental procedure for those who don’t know.
+But, in reality, it’s just the natural reparative process that occurs daily inside our mouths.
 It’s a simple process that repairs the lost enamel (outermost tooth layer) and helps prevent cavities.

 At Carolina Smiles Family Dentistry, and can explain everything you need to know about tooth remineralization and how you can boost its effectiveness.